Skip to Main Content Back to Top Let's Talk

 It’s not just a stereotype.
 Millennials, in general, really do hate talking on the phone.
 Some people in this generation just don’t answer the phone, possibly because of the alarming rise in robocalls and scams.

-According to HighSpeedInternet.com, 88 percent of millennials would rater text than call, and 52 percent of millennials get anxious taking phone calls.
+According to HighSpeedInternet.com, 88 percent of millennials would rather text than call, and 52 percent of millennials get anxious taking phone calls.
 Managers who need to contact their millennial workers might be better off sending a text message instead of trying to make a phone call.

 Millennials Have Experienced Economic Challenges

 The 2008 recession hit millennials hard.
-According to Investopedia, many millennials graduated during the height of the financial crisis, and they ended up with large amounts of student loan debt combined with high unemployment rates.
+According to Investopedia, many millennials graduated during the height of the financial crisis and they ended up with large amounts of student loan debt combined with high unemployment rates.

 The Project on Student Debt says that college seniors who graduated in 2008 had an average debt of $23,200, and the unemployment rate for college graduates between the ages of 20 and 24 was 10.6 percent in the third quarter of 2009.